edo92/Design-Patterns/README.md

 - Single responibility function must return fetched data, which can be used in another function

 ### Open/Close Principal
-- Instead of adding code to existing class, Open/close Principal requires us to create new class with new logic and extend it with new class/logic
+- Instead of adding code to existing class, Open/close Principal requires us to create new class with and extend it with new class/logic

 ### Liskov Substitution principal
 - Superclass shall be replaceable with objects of its subclasses and have the same result;